Chorus-bdd/Chorus/pages/builtInHandlers/Remoting/RemotingHandlerExample.md

 What we will end up with is the feature file (e.g. cylonBaseShipAttack.feature) next to a properties file (e.g. cylonBaseShipAttack.properties).

-See [[Remoting Handler Quick Start|RemotingHandlerQuickStart]] for the details of how to set this up
+See [Remoting Handler Quick Start](RemotingHandlerQuickStart) for the details of how to set this up

 The properties file contains three properties which tell the Chorus interpreter which server and port to connect to for each of our distributed components: